har-nick/BandKit/README.md

 The Bandcamp API library you wish you had 4 years ago.

-> [!WARNING]
-> Consider this library to be experimental.
-The types given for deserialisation are based on my own account's data.
->
+> [!CAUTION]
-> I'll likely need more bug reports and sample data to consider this library stable.
+> This library is under heavy development.
+Expect breaking changes every release.

 ## Description

-BandKit is a wrapper library for Bandcamp's API.
-It wraps around common network requests to provide type-safe accessors to users and their library data.
+BandKit creates network requests to provide (somewhat) type-safe accessors to users and their library data.

-Since it's built with Kotlin Multiplatform, it supports Java, JS, and of course Kotlin Native targets.
+## Features
+ - Multiplatform support for Mobile, Desktop, and the Web!
+ - Expanded programmatic access to recommendations, account, and library data.
+ - Support for downloading in all available encodings (limited to purchased content).

-## Installation & Usage
+## Installation

-For now, packages are available through Github.
-You can access common functions through the `BandKit` object.

-For detailed installation instructions see the [Wiki](https://github.com/har-nick/BandKit/wiki).
+For now, artifacts are available through Github Packages.
+For installation support, see the [Github Packages documentation](https://docs.github.com/en/packages).

-Usage samples will be uploaded in time, however the code documentation is pretty complete (in my opinion).
+## Usage

+Common functions can be accessed through the `BandKit` object. exposed by the library.

+## Upcoming Features

+To keep track of upcoming features, you can reference this repository's [Projects](https://github.com/har-nick/BandKit/projects) page.

 ## Support & Contribution